parthivrmenon/aws_saa/15_cloudfront.md

 ## Origins
 #### S3 Origin
-- for distributing files and caching them at the edge
-- for uploading files to S3 through Cloudfront (using Cloudfront signed URLs or signed cookies  )
+- for 'global' delivery of static content via S3.
+- securing content can be done at:
+    - user-level : using signed URLs/signed Cookies
-- secured using OAC - Origin Access Control (all requests via Cloudfront are signed and you setup bucket policies to trust these requests.)
+    - bucket-level: using Origin Access Control (OAC)
 #### VPC Origin
 - to deliver content from applications hosted in VPC private subnets
 - can deliver traffic to